laminas/laminas-diactoros/doc/book/api.md

 ## ServerRequest Message

-For server-side applications, `Zend\Diactoros\ServerRequest` implements [`Psr\Http\Message\ServerRequestInterface`](https://github.com/php-fig/http-message/blob/master/src/ServerRequestInterface.php),
+For server-side applications, `Laminas\Diactoros\ServerRequest` implements [`Psr\Http\Message\ServerRequestInterface`](https://github.com/php-fig/http-message/blob/master/src/ServerRequestInterface.php),
 which provides access to the elements of an HTTP request, as well as uniform access to the various elements of incoming data.
 The methods included are: